-What Can a Handyman Do in Birmingham, Alabama?
+What Can a Handyman Do Without a License in Birmingham, Alabama?

 In Birmingham (Jefferson County), most handyman work can be done without an Alabama contractor license as long as each job stays under Alabama’s general contractor licensing threshold ($50,000) and you do not perform regulated trades (electrical, plumbing, HVAC/gas).
 Even if you’re exempt from state contractor licensing, you typically still need a Birmingham business license, and many jobs still require building/plumbing/electrical permits pulled by properly licensed contractors.